 But for a real dining experience, G&G Cucina Tradizionale Italiana is a must try.
 This brand new Italian eatery is about as far away from ‘shopping mall food’ as we can imagine.
 The decor is modern and beautiful and the smells wafting from the kitchen and pizza oven are divine.
 We indulged in pick-me-up Bellinis, before diving in to our appetizer pizza, which was crispy thin-crust perfection.
 Andrew tried the spaghetti alle vongole, which was jam packed full of clams and I opted for gooey, rich 4 cheese ravioli.
 Delish.

 Beyond good food (and a Samsonite store) there’s something else about Maasmechelen Village that appeals to our travel obsession.
 The parent company, Chic Outlet Shopping, has outlet villages around Europe and China.
-They’ve produced a series of travel-guides for each city, called Day Trip to Chic.
-We love the Brussels guide and look forward to putting the others to use on our future travels.

 All in all, we were pleasantly surprised by the new face Maasmechelen Village.
 It’s a great addition to a visit to the Limburg area.
 In an upcoming article, we’ll give you more recommendations on how to get the most out of a weekend in Limburg, once you’ve had your fill of shopping and food at Maasmechelen Village.